California facing chance of blackouts amid brutal heat wave

 CAISO also issued a Stage 2 Energy Emergency Alert from 6:30 p.m. to 8 p.m.
 Monday.
 The second of three emergency alert stages means taking emergency energy-saving measures “such as tapping backup generators, buying more power from other states and using so-called demand response programs,” according to a CAISO website.
 Stage 3 would be rolling blackouts.

-Southern California Edison urged its customers to conserve energy through 10 p.m. tonight, the company said.

-The state has additional energy capacity for protection at the moment “but blackouts, rolling, rotating outages are a possibility today,” Mainzer said, calling additional conservation “absolutely essential.”

-Several hundred thousand Californians lost power in rolling blackouts in August 2020 amid hot weather.
-The state avoided a similar scenario last summer.
-Gov. Gavin Newsom on Friday signed legislation potentially allowing the state’s last remaining nuclear plant to stay open beyond its planned 2025 closure in order to ensure more power for the energy grid.
+Several hundred thousand Californians lost power in rolling blackouts in August 2020 amid hot weather, but the state avoided a similar scenario last summer.
+Gov. Gavin Newsom signed legislation on Friday that could allow the state’s last remaining nuclear plant to stay open beyond its planned 2025 closure, to ensure more power.

 Ironically, unsettled weather also brought the chance of thunderstorms over Southern California and into the Sierra Nevada, with a few isolated areas of rain but nothing widespread.
 The storms also could produce lightning, forecasters said, which can spark wildfires.

-Last week, seven firefighters were sent to the hospital for heat-related problems but Burlew said the extreme weather wasn’t likely to disrupt current firefighting efforts.

-The fire had burned 6.6 square miles (17.25 square kilometers) of grass, brush and timber but it wasn’t expected to grow and many evacuations had been lifted.

-However a few miles away, the Mountain Fire was 16.6 square miles (43 square kilometers), only 10% contained and winds could renew its growth east in steep terrain, fire officials said at a Monday morning briefing.
-No buildings had burned.
+A few miles away, the Mountain Fire grew to nearly 18 square miles (29 square kilometers) square miles and only 20% contained, with winds threatening to renew its eastward spread in steep terrain, fire officials said.

 Scientists say climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.